- Download our Moving to Oman Guide (PDF)

 Alcohol

 Buying alcohol in Oman can be complicated and costly, and there are strict laws and lifestyle customs to abide by.
-Expats who would like to buy and drink alcohol in Oman must procure a liquor permit, and the amount of alcohol they can buy is limited to their monthly income.
-It is illegal to purchase alcohol that exceeds 10 percent of one’s monthly income.
+If you would like to buy and drink alcohol in Oman, you must procure a liquor permit.
+The amount of alcohol you can buy is limited to your monthly income.
+It is illegal to purchase alcohol that exceeds 10 percent of your monthly income.
 An authorised residence card is required to get a permit.

-Alcohol can only be bought and consumed in establishments and restaurants that have a proper licence to sell it, and if rules are not followed, expats can face hefty fines.
-With a liquor permit, expats can also buy alcohol from bottle stores for home consumption.
+Alcohol can only be bought and consumed in establishments and restaurants with a proper licence to sell it, and if rules are not followed, you may face hefty fines.
+With a liquor permit, you can also buy alcohol from bottle shops for home consumption.

 Cost of healthcare in Oman

-Health insurance is a must when moving to Oman, and most companies will offer it to the entire family as part of the employment package.
+Health insurance is a must when moving to Oman, and most companies will offer it for you and your entire family as part of the employment package.
 Be sure to check the terms and conditions of any insurance offered to ensure it covers dental, optical and mental healthcare too.

 Cost of education in Oman

-The cost of schooling is a huge expense if your employer does not cover it – especially if an expat has several children.
-While there are public schools, expats generally opt for costly international and private schooling, and many schools require fees to be paid before the first day of the term.
+The cost of schooling is a huge expense if your employer does not cover it – especially if you have several children.
+While there are public schools, you’ll find that most expats generally opt for costly international and private schooling, and many schools require fees to be paid before the first day of the term.

 Although international schools in Oman are pricey, they typically offer a wide range of global curricula and offer English as the language of instruction.
 Moreover, these schools typically have excellent facilities, teaching standards and engaging extracurricular activities.